Built to help you make decisions

 Leaguemate pulls from multiple sources.
 No single one tells the whole story.
 Each layer adds signal.

 Dynasty player values, tiers, and 7-day trends.
-The primary market value anchor across all engines.
+One of two configurable market value sources.

 Sleeper API